Best Ski Resorts in Romania [2024-2025 Winter Season Update]

 • Ranca

-The best news is that all of these resorts in the Carpathian mountains are very close to the major cities in the country – Bucharest, Timisoara, Sibiu, Brasov (which is up in the mountains actually) and so on.
+The best news is that most of these resorts in the Carpathian mountains are very close to the major cities in the country – Bucharest, Timisoara, Sibiu, Brasov (which is up in the mountains actually), and so on.

 1. Sinaia